The school fruit, vegetables and milk scheme is designed to help children follow a healthy diet.

 National administrations send the request for support to the European Commission.

 Prior to any request, they draw up a strategy on how to implement the school scheme.
 Covering a period of 6 years, the country strategy outlines the objectives and priorities, the target groups (primary schools, for example), the products (apples, carrots …) and the education activities (farm visits, school gardens, trainings …).

-Information on the strategies and contact points in your country
+Information on the country strategies and monitoring reports in your country.

 The total EU budget for the scheme is €250 million per school year, with €150 million for fruit and vegetables and €100 million for milk.

 The European Commission fixes the amount per country in a decision: